Yangxinsix/curator/CHANGLOG.md

 - Now MLCalculator will calculate stress if only virial is given.
 - Now calculator will be instantiated from configuration file.
+- Change default log directory.
+Optimize it for wandb.
+- Sync metrics for DDP training.

 ## [1.1.1] - 2024-08-29